 This year, for the first time, a “big data” approach was used to assess the significance of emotional intelligence around the globe.
 Using a random-sampling process from a database of over 75,000 people, Six Seconds created a sample that’s balanced across age, gender, role and region to publish The State of the Heart Report.
 Assessing both EQ and performance outcomes (e.g., effectiveness, relationships, decision-making).
 The result: Between 50-60% of variation in these performance scores are predicted by EQ.

 Here in Silicon Valley, you can throw a rock and hit a building full of uber-intelligent engineers.
-These people are painfully smart – they graduated or dropped out from the top universities, they are only hired if they have good-to-scary levels of IQ.
+These people are painfully smart – they graduated or dropped out from the top universities, and they are only hired if they have good-to-scary levels of IQ.
 So now what?
-As Daniel Goleman explained in his rebuttal to Grant’s article (which includes a link to that piece), IQ gets you hired, but EQ gets you promoted.
+As Daniel Goleman explained in his rebuttal to Grant’s article, IQ gets you hired, but EQ gets you promoted.

 The Dark Side of Emotional Intelligence

 Emotional intelligence is a tool.
 Can someone misuse it?
 Sure.
-A baseball bat is for play, but in the wrong hands… One can make the danger argument for any skill, but it doesn’t make it inherently dangerous.
+A baseball bat is for play, but in the wrong hands it can kill people.
+Does that mean we shouldn’t learn how to play baseball?
+One can make the danger argument for any skill, but it doesn’t make it inherently dangerous.
 There is nothing inherently manipulative about understanding one’s emotions and using that understanding for better decision making.
 The only real path forward is wisdom.